juliachelsie/YourBookshelf/README.md

 ### Testing with unittests in Python/Django.

 - I have used django unittests to test all my code in models.py, views.py, urls.py and forms.py.
-The tests are all located in tests.py.
+The tests are all located in the apps tests.py.

 ### Testing via validators